July 12, 2007, Baghdad airstrike: Leaked video footage

-Early in 2010, the Internet whistleblower site WikiLeaks made a public request for assistance in decrypting a video it described as "US bomb strikes on civilians", specifically requesting access to supercomputer time.
-The site stated on its Twitter account on January 8, 2010, that it had a copy of gunsight footage of the incidents.
-The footage was released during an April 5 press conference at the US National Press Club, and subsequently on a designated website titled Collateral Murder.
+The footage was released by the nonprofit media organization WikiLeaks during an April 5 press conference at the US National Press Club, and subsequently on a designated website titled Collateral Murder.
 WikiLeaks stated that the footage shows the "murder of Iraqi civilians and two Reuters journalists".

-WikiLeaks identified the leak's source as "a number of military whistleblowers".
+WikiLeaks identified the leak's source as "military whistleblowers".
 Speaking to Reuters on condition of anonymity, a U.S. Defense official confirmed the authenticity of the leaked audio and video.
 The military reported that it could not find its copy of the video.

 WikiLeaks released a 39-minute version, which shows all three incidents, and a 17-minute version, which shows only the first two incidents.
 Highlighted in the 17-minute version of the video are Noor-Eldeen with a camera and Chmagh talking on his mobile phone.
 Both videos depict the attack on the van, van driver, and two other men, and the aftermath when the two seriously injured children were evacuated by U.S. ground forces who arrived on the scene.
 The longer video shows the third attack, in which Hellfire missiles were fired into a building.